OttieOtter

 Spillway Trail

-The assortment of pictures below shows just a few of the many birds and critters we observed while hiking along the Spillway Trail and around Elm Lake (center).
+The collage below is a small sample of the many birds and critters we observed while hiking along the Spillway Trail and around Elm Lake (center).

 Brazos Bend State Park Birds